 This is the story of Dolores Huerta and the extraordinary battle she waged to ensure fair and safe work places for migrant workers.
-The powerful text, paired with Robert Casilla's vibrant watercolor-and-pastel illustrations, brings Dolores's amazing journey to life.
-A timeline, additional reading, articles, websites, and resources for teachers are included.
+The powerful text, paired with Robert Casilla's vibrant watercolor-and-pastel illustrations, brings Huerta's amazing journey to life, while backmatter provides even more information about Huerta's life and work.
+It's a compelling biography of the woman who reminded everyone that "Sí, se puede — Yes, we can."

 Recommended Age | 6 - 9 |